Microsoft/azure-docs.cs-cz/articles/iot-dps/quick-create-simulated-device-tpm-java.md

     java -jar ./provisioning-tpm-sample-{version}-with-deps.jar
     ```

 1. Program se spustí.
-Poznamenejte si _ověřovací klíč_ a _ID registrace_ pro další část a nechte program spuštěný.
+Note the _Endorsement key_ and _Registration ID_ for the next section and leave the program running.

     ![Program zařízení TPM v Javě](./media/java-quick-create-simulated-device/program.png)

 ## <a name="create-a-device-enrollment-entry"></a>Vytvoření položky registrace zařízení

-1. Přihlaste se k Azure Portal, v nabídce na levé straně vyberte tlačítko **všechny prostředky** a otevřete svou službu Device Provisioning.
+1. Sign in to the Azure portal, select the **All resources** button on the left-hand menu and open your Device Provisioning service.

-1. V nabídce služba Device Provisioning vyberte **spravovat registrace**.
-Vyberte kartu **jednotlivé registrace** a v horní části vyberte tlačítko **přidat jednotlivou registraci** .
+1. From the Device Provisioning Service menu, select **Manage enrollments**.
+Select **Individual Enrollments** tab and select the **Add individual enrollment** button at the top.

-1. Na panelu **Přidat registraci** zadejte následující informace:
+1. In the **Add Enrollment** panel, enter the following information:
-   - Jako **Mechanismus** ověření identity vyberte *TPM*.
+   - Jako *Mechanismus* ověření identity vyberte **TPM**.
-   - Zadejte *ID registrace* a *ověřovací klíč* pro vaše zařízení TPM z hodnot, které jste si poznamenali dříve.
+   - Enter the *Registration ID* and *Endorsement key* for your TPM device from the values you noted previously.
    - Vyberte centrum IoT propojené s vaší zřizovací službou.
    - Volitelně můžete zadat následující informace:
-       - Zadejte jedinečné *ID zařízení*.
+       - Enter a unique *Device ID*.
 Při pojmenování zařízení se ujistěte, že nepoužíváte citlivá data.
-Pokud se rozhodnete nezadat žádný, místo toho se použije ID registrace k identifikaci zařízení.
+If you choose not to provide one, the registration ID will be used to identify the device instead.
        - Aktualizujte **Počáteční stav dvojčete zařízení** s použitím požadované počáteční konfigurace zařízení.
-   - Po dokončení klikněte na tlačítko **Uložit** .
+   - Once complete, press the **Save** button.

      ![Zadání informací o registraci zařízení v okně portálu](./media/java-quick-create-simulated-device/enterdevice-enrollment.png)